 One of the best things about pallets is that they can be upcycled to fit a number of different styles.
 You can keep it rustic with a simple stain or paint the wood for a monochromatic, contrasting, or any other color scheme to work with your style.

 Book storage and side tables go hand in hand.
 This fun rolling cart functions as both.
 The casters really take this project from pretty to amazing.
 Rolling carts let you change the layout of your room without breaking a sweat.
 If you’re a DIYer with extra plywood and 2x4’s lying around, this cart can use up a few scraps and open some space in your garage or shop.

-Becky at Beyond the Picket Fence not only offers step-by-step instructions but pictures featuring her inspiration.
+Becky at Beyond the Picket Fence not only offers step-by-step instructions but also posts pictures of the inspiration for the project.
 Maybe you’ll be inspired to put a different twist on this project based on the materials you already have on hand.